 There is no concern when it comes to protein intake.
 That is because there are many vegan-friendly options.
 Pigs love all types of nuts and they can be tossed onto the ground for consumption.
 Most feed will have soybeans, barley, or canola meal.
 These provide the necessary protein to keep up with the pig’s energy needs.

 Some of the best fruits and vegetables to incorporate into a pig’s diet include:

 Pig owners should be extra careful when feeding their pigs fruits that contain pits and seeds.
 Pits and seeds contain amygdalin.
 This naturally occurring substance is a cyanogenic glycoside that releases while chewing.
 This substance can cause illness and even death.
 Be sure to remove all seeds and pits before offering it to a pig.

-To learn about other foods that are toxic to Pigs, check out my post.
+To learn about foods that are toxic to Pigs see my recent article